BITS for GAPS: Bayesian Information-Theoretic Sampling for hierarchical GAussian Process Surrogates: BITS for GAPS Framework

-As described by~\citet{lalchand2020}, this approximation results in the predictive posterior (Eq.~\eqref{eq: gmmposteriordist}) taking the form of a Gaussian mixture model (GMM).
-Each component of the GMM corresponds to a standard GP predictive distribution (Eq.~\eqref{eq: predictivegp}), conditioned on a particular sample of the hyperparameters $\hyperparams^{(\sampleindex)}$.
-Specifically, for the $\sampleindex$-th component, the distribution over the latent function at a test input $\varins_*$ is given by:
+As noted by~\citet{lalchand2020}, the approximation in Eq.~\eqref{eq: gmmposteriordist} implies the predictive posterior takes the form of a finite Gaussian mixture model (GMM), where each component corresponds to a conditional GP predictive distribution evaluated at a sampled hyperparameter setting $\hyperparams^{(\sampleindex)}$.
+Specifically, for the \sampleindex-th component,

-Using standard results on moments of GMMs, the first and second moments of the predictive posterior are:
+Using standard results on moments of GMMs, the first and second moments of the predictive posterior are~\citet{pereira2022}: